 Continuing a spirit of cultural exchange, four student ensembles from Sookmyung Womens University in Seoul, South Korea, will present a chamber music recital at 8 p.m. this Friday, Aug.
 28, in Auer Hall at the Indiana University Jacobs School of Music.

 The Indiana University Health Center's Counseling and Psychological Services is partnering with the IU Jacobs School of Music to expand its counseling services by staffing a counselor inside the Jacobs School part time.

-The Indiana University Jacobs School of Music is pleased to announce the appointment of Paul Borg as adjunct professor of music and coordinator of the schools Latin American Music Center, effective today, July 1.
+The Indiana University Jacobs School of Music is pleased to announce the appointment of Javier León as academic specialist and director of its Latin American Music Center, effective July 1.

 Indiana University Opera and Ballet Theater regretfully announces that it is unable to produce Rodgers and Hammersteins The Sound of Music as planned in April 2016.
 Due to a concurrently scheduled national tour of the showin honor of the 50th anniversary of the legendary filmIU Opera and Ballet was not able to secure the rights to produce it at this time.